One of These Nights: Critical reception

 Stephen Holden of Rolling Stone, in an early review of the album, expressed a liking for the album but did not consider it a great album.
 He thought the band's ensemble playing "unprecedentedly excellent" but they "lack an outstanding singer", and that while "many of their tunes are pretty, none are eloquent."
 He added: "And for all their worldly perceptiveness, the Eagles' lyrics never transcend Hollywood slickness.
 Their hard rock has always seemed a bit forced, constructed more from commercial considerations than from any urgent impulse to boogie.
 And when the Eagles attempt to communicate wild sexuality, they sound only boyishly enthused.
 These limitations, however, seem built into the latter-day concept of Southern California rock, of which the Eagles remain the unrivaled exponents."
-The Rolling Stone Album Guide judged the album to be the band's "most musically adventurous outing yet, flirting with disco on the title song, a waltz on "Take It to the Limit", and bluegrass psychedelia on Leadon's "Journey of the Sorcerer".
+(The New) Rolling Stone Album Guide judged the album to be the band's "most musically adventurous outing yet, flirting with disco on the title song, a waltz on "Take It to the Limit", and bluegrass psychedelia on Leadon's "Journey of the Sorcerer".

 In a retrospective review, William Ruhlmann of AllMusic was more favorable.
 He thought that it had more original material and that the material was more polished, writing: "One of These Nights was the culmination of the blend of rock, country, and folk styles the Eagles had been making since their start; there wasn't much that was new, just the same sorts of things done better than they had been before.
 In particular, a lyrical stance—knowing and disillusioned, but desperately hopeful—had evolved, and the musical arrangements were tighter and more purposeful.
 The result was the Eagles' best-realized and most popular album so far."

 Ultimate Classic Rock critic Sterling Whitaker rated both "One of These Nights" and "After the Thrill Has Gone" as being among the Eagles' 10 most underrated songs.